 The couple that plays together, stays together!
-Why not level up your connection with your spouse by trying one of these 101 hobbies for couples?
+Why not level up your connection with your spouse by developing one of these 101 hobbies for couples?

 Hobbies are great for anyone – coupled up or not.
 They give you a sense of enjoyment, flow, and satisfaction.
 They can keep you mentally and / or physically active, reduce your stress levels and give you focus and purpose – especially when you’re not getting any of those things from your day job.